eclipse-zenoh/zenoh-demos/README.md

 bindings.
 It can declare a subscriber, a publisher or a queryable, as well as perform a PUT, GET or DELETE operation.

+**zenoh-dds-interop/shapes_demo**: A program to test the interoperability of [zenoh-plugin-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds) against various DDS implementations.

 | ⚠️ The following demos are currently untested |
 |----------------------------------------------|